Infographic Resume Templates

 - In case the HR department uses ATS, you could lose the advantage of using text keywords.

-- They take time to make if you are not familiar with the software.
+- They take time to make if you aren't familiar with the software.

 - You risk not being understood if your concept is too metaphoric and takes time to understand it.
 The recruiter might get frustrated and just go for the next resume.